jdevfullstack-tutorials/gaming-productivity-specs/README.md

 not be proportional.

 ## The Graphics
+Macs graphics are good
+but not that much for gaming while
+Windows, on the other hand,
-This is where they have significant differences.
-Macs graphics are good but not that much for gaming while in Windows, almost all graphics specs are provided by vendors because it is the preferred machine for gaming.
+almost all graphics specs
+are provided by vendors because it is the preferred machine for gaming.
 It only means several others support